Port Extensions to GNOME Shell 44

 BackgroundAppMenuItemopen in new window will be used for each item in the list.
 Each item has a close button that can quit the app via D-Bus or sending SIGKILL to the process (in case the D-Bus quit fails).

-Style class | .background-apps-quick-toggle |
+Style class (item).background-app-item

-Style class (item close button) | .background-app-item .close-button |
+Style class (item close button).background-app-item .close-button

 QuickToggle and QuickMenuToggle

-and will print a warning when accessed.
+Use of label for QuickToggle and QuickMenuToggle is deprecated in favor of title and will print a warning when accessed.
 Additionally, it can not be used as a construct property:

 // GNOME 43